martindocs-courses/python-mini-projects/README.md

 ## Folder Structure

-The repository is organized into the following folders:
+The repository is organized into the following top-level folders:

+- **Terminal**: Projects that run in the command line interface (CLI) and include basic scripts and tools.
+- **Automation**: Projects focused on automating repetitive tasks and processes.
+- **DataProcessing**: Projects dealing with data manipulation, analysis, and visualization.
+- **Games**: Simple to complex games created using Python.
+- **WebApp**: Projects related to web development, including web applications and APIs.
+- **MobileApp**: Projects for mobile application development using frameworks like Kivy or BeeWare.

+Each of these categories contains subfolders for different levels of complexity:

-- **Basic**: Contains introductory projects for beginners.
+- **Basic**: Introductory projects for beginners.
-- **Intermediate**: Contains projects that require a moderate level of Python knowledge.
+- **Intermediate**: Projects that require a moderate level of Python knowledge.
-- **Advanced**: Contains more complex projects that are suitable for advanced users.
+- **Advanced**: More complex projects that are suitable for advanced users.
-- **WebApp**: Contains projects related to web applications.

 ## Projects

-### Basic
+### Terminal/Basic

-- [calculator.py](https://github.com/martindocs-courses/python-mini-projects/blob/main/Basic/calculator.py): Terminal-based, simple calculator that performs basic arithmetic operations.
+- [calculator.py](https://github.com/martindocs-courses/python-mini-projects/blob/main/1_Terminal/1_Basic/calculator.py): Terminal-based, simple calculator that performs basic arithmetic operations.

 ## Prerequisites